- Professor of Law

 Professor Burstein joined the University of Oklahoma College of Law faculty in 2012.
 She teaches Intellectual Property, Trademarks, Copyright and Patents.

 Prior to joining the faculty, Professor Burstein served as a law clerk to the Honorable Robert W. Pratt in the United States District Court for the Southern District of Iowa.
 She also worked as an intellectual property litigation associate in the Chicago office of Kirkland & Ellis LLP.
 Professor Burstein has a law degree from the University of Chicago and B.A. in Art & Design from Iowa State University.

 Professor Burstein’s scholarship focuses on design law, with a particular focus on design patents.
-She has participated, by invitation, in design law conferences at the University of Oxford, Stanford Law School, the Max Planck Institute for Intellectual Property and Competition Law, ETH Zürich, and Waseda University in Tokyo.
-Professor Burstein is a past chair of the AALS Section on Art Law and the ABA Design Committee.
-She is a member of the INTA Designs Committee.
+She has participated in design law conferences at the University of Oxford, Notre Dame Law School, Stanford Law School, the Max Planck Institute for Intellectual Property and Competition Law, ETH Zürich, and Waseda University in Tokyo.
+Professor Burstein is a past chair of the AALS Section on Art Law and the ABA Design Committee and a member of the INTA Academic Committee.

 Consulted with another law professor, who was preparing for a congressional staff briefing on the PARTS Act, about various issues of design patent law on behalf of the Quality Parts Coalition (October 2016).

-Consulted with another law professor, who drafting a white paper in support of the PARTS Act, about various issues of design patent law, legislation, and history on behalf of the Quality Parts Coalition (July 2017).
+Consulted with the same law professor, who was drafting a white paper in support of the PARTS Act, about various issues of design patent law, legislation, and history on behalf of the Quality Parts Coalition (July 2017).